All Episodes

 What I don't understand is why there is not at least a testing option.

-I know in my own life that's just a fact.
+I know in my own life, that's just a fact.

-It takes ten minutes.
+It takes 10 minutes.

 It's not a big deal.